 Mitchell Community College is honored to welcome veterans, reservists, and active duty students to our campuses.
-Mitchell Community College is available to assist you with a variety services including: Academic Advising, VA Education Benefits (GI Bill), Financial Aid, Disability Accommodations, and acclimation to college.
-For assistance with Admissions, Advising, and Disability Accommodations, contact the Academic Advising Center in Room 103 of the Student Services Center or (704) 878-3242.
+Mitchell Community College is available to assist you with a variety of services including: Academic Advising, VA Education Benefits (GI Bill), Financial Aid, Disability Accommodations, and acclimation to college.
+For assistance with Admissions, Advising, and Disability Accommodations, contact the Academic Advising Center.
 For assistance with VA Education Benefits and Financial Aid, contact the VA Coordinator in the Student Services Center, or call (704) 878-3295.